 - Waive any rights to review or appeal of the admissibility determination of the United

-an application for asylum, any removal action arising from an application for admission
+application for asylum, any removal action arising from an application for admission under

-and photographs) during processing upon arrival in the United States, your waiver
+photographs) during processing upon arrival in the United States, your waiver of any rights

-of any rights to review or appeal of the admissibility determination of the United
+to review or appeal of the admissibility determination of the United States Customs and

 - Obtain an Authorization Approved determination following a travel authorization application.

-- Not pose a threat to the welfare, health, safety, or security of the United States.
+- Do not pose a threat to the welfare, health, safety, or security of the United States.